pynapple-org/uviz/README.md

 pip install -e '.[qt]'
 ```

-If Qt does not work, it is still possible to use the default of pygfx.
+If Qt is not available on your system, you can still use the fallback rendering engine (via PyGFX):

 ```bash
 git clone https://github.com/pynapple-org/pynaviz.git